soulemate/confluent_tf_action/examples/configurations/dedicated-privatelink-azure-kafka-rbac/README.md

     * A secondary Terraform deployment (run from within the private network) provisions data-plane resources (Kafka Topics and ACLs)

-    * Note that RBAC role bindings can be provisioned in either the first or second step, as they are provisioned through the Confluent Cloud REST API, not the Kafka cluster API
+    * Note that RBAC role bindings can be provisioned in either the first or second step, as they are provisioned through the [Confluent Cloud API](https://docs.confluent.io/cloud/current/api.html), not the [Kafka REST API](https://docs.confluent.io/cloud/current/api.html#tag/Topic-(v3))

 3. See [Use Azure Private Link](https://docs.confluent.io/cloud/current/networking/private-links/azure-privatelink.html) for more details.